sneupane2/Coding-in-R/index.md

 ## H.  Student Accommodations

 **Disability Accommodations:** If you have any condition, such as a physical or mental disability, which will make it difficult for you to carry out the work as outlined above or which will require extra time on assignments, please notify us in the first two weeks of the course so that we may make appropriate arrangements.
 Students who wish to request accommodation for a disability may do so by registering with the GSU Access & Accommodations Center (AACE).
-Students may only be accommodated upon issuance of a signed Accommodation Plan by AAACE.
+Students may only be accommodated upon issuance of a signed Accommodation Plan by AACE.
 Students are responsible for providing a copy of that plan to instructors of all classes in which an accommodation is sought.

 **Religious accommodations:** Students will not be penalized for missing an assignment due solely to a religious holiday/observance, but as this class operates with a fairly flexible schedule, all efforts should be made to complete work within the required timeframe.
 If this is not possible, students must notify the instructor as far in advance as possible in order to make an alternative arrangement.